 THE INTERNET IS YOUR BEST FRIEND

 Not going to a design school will definitely save you 3-5 years of your time.
 Especially, if you already have a basic knowledge of design.
 I will use myself as an example.
 I took a graphic design class in high school for 3 years more or less, and it was the best class I have ever taken, so far.
 My teacher was very thorough in the information she gave us.
-We were able to do a lot of hands on design work, which included photography, photo editing, typography, color theory and a lot more.
-After I graduated high school I continued to practice the skills that I were taught, and perfected them.
+We were able to do a lot of hands-on design work, which included photography, photo editing, typography, color theory, and a lot more.
+After I graduated high school I continued to practice the skills that I were taught and perfected them.
 I didn’t feel like I needed to go to a design school, even though I wanted to go.
-I decided not to go and went to school for business, so that I could learn about business and it could help me in the future if I decide to open my own design firm.
-I know of course everyone’s story and life is not like mine, but I feel like if you already know design why waste time with relearning what you already know.
+I decided not to go and went to school for business so that I could learn about business and it could help me in the future if I decide to open my own design firm.
+I know, of course, everyone’s story and life are not like mine, but I feel like if you already know design why waste time relearning what you already know.

 REASONS WHY YOU NEED TO GO TO COLLEGE